skillitzimberg/recordstore/README.md

 Scott Bergler :: commandinghands@gmail.com

 ## Technologies Used
-(This wonderful table was lovingly pilfered from [Tanvi Garg](https://github.com/TanviCodeLife) and modestly edited for my own sensibilities.)

 For versions and a full list of dependencies, plugins, and scripts see the "devDependencies" section in [package.json](./package.json).

 | Dependency | Description |